Hoppers of North Carolina:

 County Map: Clicking on a county returns the records for the species in that county.

-Distribution: Eastern United States, as far north as Maryland, west to Arizona and Montana; also found in Mexico.
-(UDEL)
+Distribution: Eastern United States, as far north as Maryland, west to Texas; also found in neighboring Mexico.
+(Bartlett et al., 2025)

 Abundance: Uncommon to rare, not encountered frequently; recorded from a handful of counties in the eastern Piedmont and Coastal Plain.